HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 The Citronella Myth (Mosquito Plant?)

-We touched on this earlier in the post, but the idea of Citronella plants being a mosquito repellant is large enough that it bears its section in today’s post.
+We touched on this earlier in the post, but the idea of Citronella plants as mosquito repellant is large enough to warrant a section in today’s post.

-The idea behind this is that, while humans love the citrusy scent of the plants, mosquitoes cannot stand the smell of it.
-It sounds like the perfect solution to the peskiest problem we face in the year’s warm months.
+The idea is that while humans love the citrusy scent of plants, mosquitoes cannot stand their smell.
+It sounds like the perfect solution to the peskiest problem in the warm months of the year.

 The Citronella Myth Origins

-In 1984 a man by the name of Dirk Van Leenen began developing a plant that he said would eradicate mosquitoes from your backyard.
+In 1984, a man named Dirk Van Leenen began developing a plant that he said would eradicate mosquitoes from your backyard.
 In the early ’90s, his “miracle plant” finally caught worldwide attention, and the mosquito plant was born.

-Subsequently, that is when people began to put this plant to the test and see if it did what it claimed to do.
+Subsequently, people began to test this plant to see if it did what it claimed to do.

 Which Plants Do Repel Mosquitos?